Surgical treatment of ingrown toenails: Wedge resection

-Avulsion procedure
+Avulsion

 In case of recurrence after complete removal, and if the patient never felt any pain before inflammation occurred, the condition is more likely to be onychia which is often confused for an ingrown or ingrowing nail (onychocryptosis).
 Complete removal of the whole nail is a simple procedure.
 Anaesthetic is injected and the nail is removed quickly by pulling it outward from the toe.
 The patient can function normally right after the procedure and most of the discomfort goes away in a few days.
 The entire procedure can be performed in approximately 20 minutes and is less complex than the wedge resection.
 The nail often grows back, however, and in most cases it can cause more problems by becoming ingrown again.
 It can get injured by concussion and in some cases grows back too thick, too wide or deformed.
 This procedure can result in chronic ingrown nails causing more pain.
 Accordingly, in some cases as determined by a doctor, the nail matrix is coated with a chemical (usually phenol) so none of the nail will ever grow back.
 This is known as a permanent or full nail avulsion, or full matrixectomy, phenolisation, or full phenol avulsion.
 As can be seen in the images below, the nail-less toe does not look like a normal toe.
 Fake nails or nail varnish can still be applied to the area to provide a normal appearance.
 In a few cases phenolisation is not successful and has to be repeated.
 Podiatrists routinely warn patients of this possibility of regrowth.